-The VIT manufacturing sizes can range from 2 7/8” to 7”.
+The VIT manufacturing sizes can range from 2 ⅞” to 7”.
 Vacuum Insulated Casings (VIC) can also be manufactured in sizes larger than 7” diameter.
 The Grade of tubing and casing used for manufacturing the VIT typically range from J55, K55, L80 and P110, but can also be custom built.
-All welds are heat treated to API specification and are X-rayed for quality assurance.
+All welds are heat treated to API specification and are x-rayed for quality assurance.
 The VIT connections can either be placed on the inner tube or on the outer tube.
 Connections are typically BTC and premium connections.
+Connections be manufactured on the inner tube or the outer tube.
 The VIT connections also contain insulation sleeves that are installed to the connection during makeup in the field.
 These thermal sleeves protect this portion of the VIT connection (non-vacuum area) from thermal heat loss.
 The VIT is manufactured to API casing and tubing specifications and can be run in conjunction with other tubular in the well.

 - Steam Assisted Gravity Drainage type wells (SAGD).

 - Wells in environmentally sensitive areas.

 - Enclosed, welded double wall tubing with excellent heat insulation.

 - Reduction of energy loss caused by heat transfer, convection and radiation.

 - Extremely low thermal conductivity (K and U Value).